 Regional Non-Accredited Visitor Information and Service Centres

 Western Downs is future proofed for a changing climate and transitioning economies, and circular economy principles are demonstrated.

 The Western Downs is proudly trademarked the Energy Capital of Queensland.

 What’s fueling the energy sector’s growth is the combination of the Western Downs’ geography and environmental conditions, along with existing transmission infrastructure.
 This has meant there are opportunities for energy providers to interstate connectors and transmission lines.

-Being home to significant renewables developments, the Western Downs plays a vital role in the delivery of the Queensland Climate Action of 70% renewable energy by 2032 and zero net emissions by 2050.
+Being home to significant renewables developments, the region plays a vital role in the delivery of the Queensland Climate Action of 70% renewable energy by 2032 and zero net emissions by 2050.

-Western Downs Regional Council is committed to further lead the way, and to do so, will undertake a carbon emissions study of both Council as an organisation and the region as a whole.
+Council is committed to further lead the way, and to do so, will undertake a carbon emissions study of both as an organisation and the region as a whole.
 This study will guide and inform opportunities to reduce carbon emissions.